johnaboucha/data-projects/power-bi/notes/01 MS Power BI Desktop.md

 - Snowflake schema, an extension of the star schema that contains dimensions and sub-dimensions

 There can only be one **active relationships** between two tables.
 You can change the active relationship in the Edit Relationship dialog box or in the Properties.
 Have to deactivate the first one before activating the next.

+**Relationship cardinality** refers to the uniqueness of values in a column.
+For example, a one-to-many relationship would have one instance of each primary key and many instances of each foreign keys.

+When two fact tables are connected to a shared dimension or lookup table, you can then filter both fact tables by using fields in the shared table, similar to SQL databases.

+The arrow icons in the Model view indicated the filter direction, and filter context, between two tables.
+It’s possible to create a two-way, cross-filter direction in the Properties or Edit relationship dialog box.
+This **bi-directional** filtering needs to be used with caution, can create inaccurate or incomplete results.

+It’s generally best to design models with one-to-many relationship unless a different or more complex relationship is absolutely necessary.

+**Hiding fields** makes fields hidden in the report tab but still visible in the Data and Model views.
+Useful to prevent filtering on incorrect fields.
+Right-click a field in the Data/Model view and select Hide in report view.

+**Model layouts** allow you to create smaller portions of larger, more complex models when in the Model View tab.

+**Hierarchies** are groups of columns that reflect multiple levels of granularity that allow you to drill down.
+Common examples include geography: country, state, city, zip…

+## Calculated Fields with DAX

+**Data Analysis eXpressions (DAX)** can be used to create calculated columns and measures to the model, custom filtering, iterators, and more.

+Calculated columns are used for filtering, and measures used for aggregation.

+**M** and **DAX** are two distinct languages.
+M is used in Power Query editor for ETL processes, and DAX is used in the Power BI front end for analyzing relational data models.

+**Calculated columns** let you add formula-based columns to your data model.
+Uses DAX, looks similar to Excel functions.
+Have row context.
+Creates new data.

+**Measures** are DAX formulas to generate new calculated fields.
+Not seen within the table but only shown in a visualization or matrix.
+Based on filters.
+Use measures when you want to aggregate.
+Have filter context.
+Don’t create new data.

+**Implicit measures** are generated when you drag numerical fields int a report visual and manually select an aggregation method (Sum, Average, Min, Max, Count, etc.).
+Only accessible within the visualization in which they are created.

+**Explicit measures** are created when you write DAX formulas and define a new measure that’s used within the model.
+Can be used anywhere in the report.

+**Quick measures** will automatically create formulas based on pre-built templates.

+It’s a best practice to create a dedicated table to store your explicit measures.

+Measures are evaluated based on **filter context** and will recalculate whenever fields or filters around them change.
+Click  the filter icon to view what filters are being applied to the selected visual.